jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 mount "$dev"1 /mnt/boot
 ```

-Here we mount the boot paritition.
+Here we mount the boot partition.
 Just to make it detectable by the nix config generation script.

 ## Did I do everything right?